AlibabaCloudDocs/arms/intl.en-US/Dashboard and Alerting/Create a contact.md

 After you create contacts, you can search for, edit, and delete the contacts on the Contact Management page.

 -   To search for contacts, on the Contact tab, select **Name**, **Cell phone number**, or **Email** from the drop-down list next to the search box.
-Enter a complete or partial contact name, mobile phone number, or email address in the search box, and then click the searchicon.
+Enter a complete or partial contact name, mobile phone number, or email address in the search box, and then click the search icon.
 -   To edit a contact, click **Editing** in the **Operation** column corresponding to the contact, edit the information in the Edit contacts dialog box, and then click **OK**.
 -   To delete a contact, click **Delete** in the **Operation** column corresponding to the contact.
 In the message that appears, click **OK**
 -   To delete multiple contacts at a time, select the contacts that you want to delete, and click **Batch delete**.
 In the message that appears, click **OK**.